Test Accommodations for Applicants with Disabilities

 If the Board grants the requested accommodations, it will notify the applicant of the details of the accommodations granted for the upcoming bar exam.

-If the Board denies the requested accommodations, it will notify the applicant of the grounds of denial and notify the applicant of the opportunity for appeal to the Accommodations Review Committee, pursuant to Maryland Rules 19-206 and 19-208.
+If the Board denies the requested accommodations, in whole or in part, it will notify the applicant of the grounds of denial and notify the applicant of the opportunity for appeal to the Accommodations Review Committee, pursuant to Maryland Rule 19-208.

 • The request package lacks one or more required document(s) and lacks the required explanation of the absence of a required document.